httpwg/http-extensions/draft-ietf-httpbis-cdn-loop.md

 # Security Considerations

-The threat model that the CDN-Loop header field addresses is a customer who is attempting to attack a service provider by configuring a forwarding loop by accident or malice.
+The threat model that the CDN-Loop header field addresses is a customer who is attacking a service provider by configuring a forwarding loop by accident or malice.
 For it to function, CDNs cannot allow customers to modify or remove it in their configuration (see {{header}}).

 Note that a CDN that allows customers to remove or modify the CDN-Loop header field (i.e., they do not implement this specification) remains an attack vector against both implementing and